psychemedia/storytelling-notes/pedlar-of-swaffham.md

 Now the third day being come as he still stood and gazed, a shopkeeper hard by spoke to him.

 "Friend," said he, "I wonder much at your fruitless standing.
-Have you no wares to sell? "
+Have you no wares to sell?"

 "No, indeed," quoth the pedlar.